pleabargain/EnglishHelpsYourCareer/grammar elements verbs.md

 # to concoct(id) (reg)
 - I concocted a new cocktail!
+- He has concocted a crazy new combination of chicken and rice.
+- My team and I have concocted a great team building plan.

 # to short out (phrasal verb)
 - We shorted out our apartment when we installed the new microwave.
 It blew all of the fuses.